 7. Firepit area

 River rocks can serve as the last puzzle piece for your outdoor firepit to create a rustic corner in the backyard.
 Install river rock in the seating area and around the fire pit’s base to:

 - Take out some worry if sparks fly from the fire pit–– river rocks are a non-flammable material.

 - Transport yourself to a new space–– The crackling fire and the crunching rocks can make you imagine you’re at a real camping ground.

-- Save a bit of cash–– the labor cost of installing a fire pit patio or pavers will cost more than spreading out river rocks as an easy DIY project.
+- Save a bit of cash–– the labor cost of installing a fire pit patio or pavers is more than spreading out river rocks as an easy DIY project.
 Most river rocks cost $60 – $170 per ton.

 8. Water feature